Zettlr/zettlr-docs/docs/en/core/citations.md

 ![Point Zettlr to your database file](../img/settings_export.png)

+!!! note

-> Please note that you can also add bibliography files to the defaults files.
+    Please note that you can also add bibliography files to the defaults files.
 These, however, will not be loaded by Zettlr, so it will not preview any citekeys defined there.

 If you need to use library files on a per-file-basis rather than globally, you can specify the file with the `bibliography` keyword in the YAML frontmatter.
 We have included instructions [further down on this page](#using-a-file-specific-library).